decibling/whitepaper/content/en/docs/earning-while-listening/overview.md

 weight: 610
 lastmod: 2023-03-27T07:09:39.283Z
 ---
-Following to the mechanism of POS (Proof of stake), Decibling is bringing to users the whole new concept of Earning while Listening.
+> Following to the mechanism of POS (Proof of stake), Decibling is bringing to users the whole new concept of Earning while Listening.

-Our users can listen free music and earn the return (Listener Account) by staking our tokens into the Pools.
+Our users as Listener Accounts can listen free music and earn the return by staking FROY into the Pools.

+Our users as Artists Accounts also can stake FROY into their owned pool to earn the return.

-Decibling token:	FROY (ERC-20) and dB (ERC-721)
+Decibling token:	FROY (ERC-20)

 Blockchain network:	L2 Arbitrum